conan-io/conan-io.github.io/_posts/2018-11-21-MeetingCpp-trip-report.markdown

 layer to abstract/convert all the Qt types and connect a regular std-types application transparently without all the boilerplate that a QML application usually requires.

-I (Luis) found very interesting how a very common software design issue can be resolved using very advanced techniques like the static reflection of the language.
+It was very interesting how a very common software design issue can be resolved using very advanced techniques like the static reflection of the language.
 The talk was also funny!